charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-cos-lite.md

 The username for this credential is `admin`.

-Congratulations!
-You now have access to a complete observability stack when you visit the URL and enter the credentials.
+You’ve successfully gained access to a comprehensive observability stack.
+Visit the URL and use the credentials to log in.

 Once you feel ready to dive deeper into your shiny new observability platform, you can head over to the [COS Lite documentation][cos-lite-docs].